cvnlab/GLMsingle/docs/source/wiki.md

 voxel (or region) over the course of a scan session.
 Of course, one should think carefully about the implications of such an approach for downstream analyses...

+### Let's talk about the HRF library.
+How do I know if the library is appropriate for my data?

+The HRF library was based on a large survey of "activated" voxels in the visual-memory experiment conducted as part of the Natural Scenes Dataset (NSD).
+The voxels tended to be in the "back of the brain" but we did not restrict this to be the case (hence, some frontal voxels contributed too).
+Results were combined across 8 subjects and we attempted to generate a library that is representative of all 8 subjects.

+While we think the library should work well as a generic library, certainly it could be valuable to perform detailed and further assessments of this issue.
+In fact, one could perform finite impulse response (FIR) modeling and derive a new library of HRFs for a specific set of data using the procedures detailed in the NSD paper, and then hook that library into GLMsingle.

+### Why isn't the HRF selection cross-validated?

+GLMdenoise has a natural "unregularized" state: do not include any derived nuisance regressors as they may introduce overfitting.
+Ridge regression also has a natural "unregularized" state: perform ordinary least squares estimates and do not introduce any shrinkage bias.
+The selection of the HRF, however, is a bit different.
+First, we always need some HRF (it is not as if we can have a model without some HRF timecourse).
+Second, we lack a baseline HRF, as the canonical HRF used in GLMsingle for the ON-OFF model is really just a very approximate HRF.
+The different candidates in the HRF library do not really count as different levels of regularization (for which cross-validation might be applied).
+Rather, each HRF candidate is itself a fully valid HRF choice.
+In the current approach, we are fully accepting of the idea of chooosing the candidate that works the best (i.e. maximizes the fit to the data).
+(However, it is certainly true that the statistical approach could be radically altered in such a way that there is some deliberate bias to choose a modal HRF and to only deviate from the modal HRF if the data allow it.
+This could be a workable approach, but comes with its own set of challenges, such as computational time and added complexity.)

 ### What is the interpretation of the scale and offset?

 By default, after the application of ridge regression, GLMsingle applies a